La Fortuna Costa Rica is home to Arenal Volcano (pictured above). In fact, this area is often referred to as Arenal Costa Rica.

 Restaurante Tierra Mia– Great Costa Rican food located in downtown La Fortuna.
 The perfect place for a traditional dinner.

 Restaurante Cafe Mediterraneo– Located just outside of downtown La Fortuna, this relaxed place serves up some tasty wood fired pizza and pasta.

 Marisqueria Snapper House– Ths is our go-to place in La Fortuna for delicious seafood.
 It’s located right in downtown La Fortuna and we highly recommend it!

 Red Frog Coffee Roasters: These guys know coffee.
 If you’re looking for a good cup, this is the place to go.
 They also have a good selection of food.
 It’s a good breakfast spot, but just note they don’t open until 8 am.

-Rain Forest Cafe: Good food at reasonable prices.
+Soda Viquez– Good traditional Costa Rican food at a very reasonable price.
 This is a good spot for a large lunch or dinner.